jkkrow/WatchTrees-Frontend/README.md

 npm start
 ```

 You also need the API of this project to run the app properly.
-Go to the repository of [WatchTrees Backend](https://github.com/jkkrow/watchtrees-backend) and follow the specified instruction to start.
+Go to the repository of [WatchTree Backend](https://github.com/jkkrow/watchtree-backend) and follow the specified instruction to start.

 ## Browser Support